 We are conducting long-term follow-up in our Phase 1 clinical trial (the ALPHA trial) of ALLO-501 in patients with relapsed or refractory (R/R) non-Hodgkin lymphoma (NHL).
 We are also progressing the development of the second-generation version of ALLO-501, known as ALLO-501A.
 We have removed rituximab recognition domains in ALLO-501A, which we believe will potentially facilitate treatment of more patients, as rituximab is a typical part of a treatment regimen for a patient with NHL.
 We initiated a Phase 1/2 clinical trial for ALLO-501A (the ALPHA2 trial) in the second quarter of 2020.
 We plan to seek agreement with the U.S. Food and Drug Administration (the FDA) to proceed to Phase 2 on matters such as chemistry, manufacturing and controls (CMC), including for the use of ALLO-501A manufactured at our own manufacturing facility, and trial designs to evaluate both ALLO-501A and ALLO-647.
-Subject to further patient follow-up and FDA discussion, we plan to proceed to the Phase 2 portion of the trial in adult patients with R/R large B-cell lymphoma in mid-
+Subject to FDA clearance, we expect to proceed to the Phase 2 portion of the trial in adult patients with R/R large B-cell lymphoma in the coming weeks.

 We are sponsoring two clinical trials in adult patients with R/R multiple myeloma, a Phase 1 clinical trial (the UNIVERSAL trial) of ALLO-715 and a Phase 1 clinical trial (the IGNITE trial) of ALLO-605, our first product candidate to incorporate our TurboCAR technology.
 TurboCAR technology allows cytokine signaling to be engineered selectively into CAR T cells and has shown the ability to improve the potency and persistence of the cells and to delay exhaustion of the cells in preclinical models.
-We expect to provide an update on our R/R multiple myeloma program by the end of 2022.
+As part of the UNIVERSAL trial, we have made the decision not to advance ALLO-715 in combination with nirogascestat, provided by SpringWorks Therapeutics, Inc., into dose expansion cohorts.
+There was no clear indication that the combination would meaningfully improve the benefit-risk profile of ALLO-715 as a monotherapy.
+Our Clinical Trial Collaboration Agreement with SpringWorks Therapeutics, Inc. is expected to remain in effect until the data from the combination study are fully analyzed.
+We expect to provide a further update on our R/R multiple myeloma program by the end of 2022.
 We also continue to advance the Phase 1 clinical trial (the TRAVERSE trial) of ALLO-316, an allogeneic CAR T cell product candidate targeting CD70, in adult patients with advanced or metastatic clear cell renal cell carcinoma (ccRCC).
 Subject to results from the TRAVERSE trial, we plan to investigate the use of ALLO-316 for other solid tumor and hematologic indications.